viadee/spring-boot-helm-chart/README.md

   - plain application yaml as a multiline value
   - encrypted values
   - load properties from existing secret
-- pre-configured readinessProbes and livenessProbes on not exposed port
+- pre-configured readinessProbes and livenessProbes
 - expose metrics for prometheus and collect them

 ## seal secret values